 How to apply:

-- View the list of paid jobs and projects available for the 2021-2022 academic year located here.
-We have two projects available for this year.
-You can submit one application and have it considered for both projects, but the same student will not work on more than 1 project during the year.
+- View the list of paid jobs and projects available for the 2022-2023 academic year, which is COMING SOON.
+You can submit one application and have it considered more than 1 project, but the same student will not work on more than 1 project during the year.

 - Cover letter addressing your career aspirations (1 page maximum)